Sports & COVID-19: Clearance needed to exercise after an infection

 [Pericarditis] causes swelling and irritation of the sac surrounding your heart.
 It will give some people sharp chest pains.
 If left untreated, it can cause serious complications and perhaps permanent heart damage.
 That’s why sports doctors for years have warned that athletes who develop pericarditis should not return to play until it is gone.

 While most children and teens who have had COVID-19 will be fine, screening to identify those with any remnant heart issues is important.
-That is why we will be following the American Academy of Pediatric's (AAP) recommendations for re-screening anyone who has had COVID-19, whether or not they had symptoms.
-Below is a chart showing what you can expect.
+That is why we will be following the American Academy of Pediatric's (AAP) recommendations for sports clearance after COVID-19 infection.

 Once your child has been cleared to return to physical activity and sports, and has no concerning symptoms doing daily tasks, the AAP recommends a gradual return to sports as outlined below.